-Our 2020 Stock Option and Incentive Plan, or 2020 Plan, was adopted by our board of directors on September 8, 2020 and approved by our stockholders on September 23, 2020 and became effective on September 30, 2020.
-The 2020 Plan has replaced the 2015 Plan, as our board of directors has determined not to make additional awards under the 2015 Plan following the completion of our initial public offering.
+Our 2020 Stock Option and Incentive Plan, or 2020 Plan, was adopted by our board of directors on September 8, 2020 and approved by our stockholders on September 23, 2020 and will become effective on the day immediately prior to the effective date of our registration statement related to this offering.
+The 2020 Plan will replace the 2015 Plan, as our board of directors is expected to determine not to make additional awards under the 2015 Plan following the completion of our initial public offering.
 However, the 2015 Plan will continue to govern outstanding equity awards granted thereunder.
 The 2020 Plan will allow the compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.